catsocks/good-guesser-py/README.md

 # GoodGuesser for Python

-A WIP attempt to translate [good-guesser](https://github.com/drcode/good-guesser) from Clojure to Python.
+A WIP attempt to port [GoodGuesser](https://github.com/drcode/good-guesser) from Clojure to Python.